openvinotoolkit/openvino/docs/IE_DG/Integrate_with_customer_application_new_API.md

       auto network = CNNNetwork(createNetwork());
       executable_network = core.LoadNetwork(network, "CPU");

-.. tab:: Model From Step 2
+.. tab:: Model From Step 3

+   Follow this step only if you went through optional "Step 3.
+Configure Input and Output of the Model", otherwise use another tab for your model type: IR (OpenVINO Intermediate Representation), ONNX or nGraph.

    .. code-block:: c

       executable_network = core.LoadNetwork(network, "CPU");